ridhaaa/Survey-Form/README.md

 # Survey-Form
-a simple survey form designed using html and css
+A simple survey form designed using html and css